pellepelster/pelle.io/site/content/posts/solidblocks-rds.md

 For the re-occurring tasks of my daily work (and maintaining databases is definitely one of them) I invested some time to create a tested, easy to configure and/or reusable version of that particular task.
 The collection is called [Solidblocks](https://github.com/pellepelster/solidblocks), its documentation can be found here [https://pellepelster.github.io/solidblocks/](https://pellepelster.github.io/solidblocks/)

-This particular post highlights an easy to user PostgreSQL docker container, that fits the need for a quick to deploy PostgreSQL database with an adequate backup solution for data safety.
+This particular post highlights an easy to use PostgreSQL docker container, that fits the need for a quick to deploy PostgreSQL database with an adequate backup solution for data safety.
 You can read the [documentation](https://pellepelster.github.io/solidblocks/rds/) with all the nitty-gritty details, here a quick walk-through to give you an impression:

 **Start the database**